Grapefruit Vodka Cocktail with Rosemary

 - rosemary simple syrup – linked to in the section above and the recipe card below, my recipe for this easy homemade cocktail syrup takes just about 15 minutes to make, and can be made and refrigerated in advance.

-- club soda – or sparkling water like Lacroix, if you want to use that for this grapefruit cocktail recipe.
+- club soda – or sparkling water like Lacroix, if you want to use that for this grapefruit cocktail recipe (also works in my basil cocktail).

 - ice – crucial for this grapefruit rosemary cocktail, obviously.